(1950-)

 Yet Schumer has not always followed the party line; as a senator he challenged President Barack Obama when it came to the 2015 agreement with Iran over nuclear weapons as well as leading a veto override of a 9/11-related bill.
 Schumer is known to negotiate across party lines when necessary while simultaneously serving on a number of congressional committees and subcommittees.

-READ More: How to Remove Guilt
+READ More: How to Stop Lying to Parents

 Senate Minority Leader